• On FAQs, change the HAS maximums to $4,400 for Individual Coverage and $8,750 for Family coverage

 Q Who can attend these meetings?

-A We encourage all active and retired members to either attend a regional meeting or obtain all the necessary information off of the OGB website in order to make an informed decision.
+A We encourage all active and retired members to either attend a regional meeting or obtain all the necessary information from the OGB website in order to make an informed decision.

 Q Where can I find a listing of meetings located near me?